tmf-map/docsite/docs/typescript/4.class/abstract-class.md

 ## Polymorphism

 Polymorphism is the ability for specific classes or objects to be referenced in their more general sense, to then preform an action shared amongst multiple sub types.
+The primary reason to use abstract class to achieve polymorphism and provide developers to implement on their own way in future by implementing abstract methods.

 ```typescript
 abstract class Animal {